ovdojoey/cartmine/README.md

     });
 });
 ```
-*If you do not add an onCheckout function, Cartmine will default to making a POST request to the data-checkout-page specified in the included script.
-By default this will include all items and totals in the cart, but optionally you can send an auth token as shown above*

-4. The customer can checkout with their name and email.
-The cart data is sent to your server (a POST request to the url provided in `data-checkout-page`).
-Use this to easily charge your customers.
+5. The customer enters checkout.
+Cartmine data is sent to your server (a POST request to the url provided in `data-checkout-page`).
+Use this to charge your customers.

 ## Best Practices